Tinker-Ware/blog-posts/2016/07/about-tinkerware.md

 What about Tinkerware?
 ===

-At tinkerware we look to write posts eventually to keep an update about the company and how it is growing.
-So what about it?

 Anyone who writes code, does it for a reason: to use the code.

-If it is shared or used privately, you surely want it to be available at any time.

-Nevertheless, to accomplish this, at least the following tasks are needed:
+At least the following tasks are needed:

   - Choose between server providers
   - Configure your server